madskristensen/PackageInstaller/README.md

 ------------------------------------------------

-A Visual Studio extension that makes it easy and fast to install Bower, npm, JSPM, TSD, Typings and NuGet packages.
+A Visual Studio extension that makes it easy and fast to install Bower, npm, Yarn, JSPM, TSD, Typings and NuGet packages.

 See the [changelog](CHANGELOG.md) for changes and roadmap.

 ## Features

-- Supports Bower, npm, JSPM, TSD, Typings and NuGet
+- Supports Bower, npm, Yarn, JSPM, TSD, Typings and NuGet
 - Works for all project types including ASP.NET 5, WebForms, Website projects and more
 - Intellisense for package names and versions
 - Automatically creates package.json or bower.json if missing